aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 ### AWS Lambda

-You can implement your own API authorization logic using an AWS Lambda function.
-To add a Lambda authorizer as an authentication mode for you API, please see the Settings section of the AppSync console.
+You can implement your own custom API authorization logic using an AWS Lambda function.
+To add a Lambda function as an authorization mode for your AppSync API, go to the **Settings** section of the **AppSync console**.

 You will need to manage the details of token refreshes in your application code yourself.

 ## Use Amplify CLI to configure authorization modes